These oven baked bacon wrapped chicken tenders are always a hit as appetizers or main dish. The bacon keeps the meat juicy and provides added flavor.

 My husband just told me that he invited a bunch of friends to come over to watch the Super Bowl next weekend.
 I’m sure they will probably bring some food, but I want to prepare a few appetizers.

 I’ve already come up with many low carb appetizer recipes over the years.
-However, I wanted to test out a new recipe that I can make for the big game this year.
+However, I eventually was settled on wanting to test out a new recipe that I can make for the big game this year

 After thinking about how messy Buffalo chicken is, I chose to make these oven baked bacon wrapped chicken tenders instead.
 And, I’m so glad I went with this recipe.
 They are so yummy!

 It’s super easy to make this appetizer.
 I used the shake and bake method to easily coat each chicken piece with the spice blend.

 You simply dump all the herbs and spices into a large zipper bag.
 Then, you add each piece of chicken and shake the bag to evenly coat it.